tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 Listen for `reconnecting` and `reconnected`.
 A dropped WebSocket connection is a normal production condition, especially during volatility or scheduled exchange disconnects.

-If your system uses WebSockets for account or market state, a reconnect should usually trigger a REST backfill:
+If your system uses WebSockets for account or market state, a reconnect should usually trigger a REST API backfill:

 1. Pause risky order actions when `reconnecting` fires.
-2. On `reconnected`, query REST for account state, orders, fills, positions, and any market state you depend on.
+2. On `reconnected`, query the REST API for account state, orders, fills, positions, and any market state you depend on.
 3. Reconcile internal state.
 4. React to any discrepancies in internal vs exchange state, as needed.
 5. Resume normal processing.